Howard20181/vamp-lossy-encoding-detector/README.md

 The default output of the detector (an output called `lossy`) returns only the single estimate shown above; it also has an output called `cf` (for "classification function") which returns an estimate for each time step.
-This usually isn't very illuminating because the CNN tends to be so confident one way or another, but occasionally it betrays some uncertainty:
+This usually isn't very illuminating because the method tends to overconfidence one way or another, but occasionally it betrays some uncertainty:

 ```